pinnaculum/galacteek/galacteek/docs/manual/en/browsing.rst

 URL bar
 -------

-In the address bar you can type (or paste) a full URL, or type words that you want to search for in the hashmarks database and the visited URLs history (search results will pop up after a short amount of time).
+In the address bar you can type (or paste) a full URL, an IPFS CID or a full IPFS path (they will be loaded with the appropriate scheme).

+You can also type words that you want to search for in the hashmarks database and the visited URLs history (search results will pop up after a short amount of time).
 Hitting the *Escape* key will hide the results.